Books: Galileo Unbound (blog), Mind at Light Speed,

 Research: Animated Dynamics (AniDyn) Inc

 Do we trust simple logic and math?

 Our high school classes in New Orleans were studying the interior geometries of the tetrahedron by dividing each edge in half and connecting those new vertices.
-We discovered the four half-sized tetrahedrons in each corner and the octahedron in the middle.
-Applying the same process with our octahedron, we discovered the six half-sized octahedrons in each corner and the eight tetrahedrons in each face, all sharing a common centerpoint.
+We discovered the four smaller tetrahedrons in each corner and the octahedron in the middle.
+Applying the same process with our octahedron, we discovered the six smaller octahedrons in each corner and the eight tetrahedrons in each face, all sharing a common centerpoint.
 We also found the four hexagonal plates surrounding that centerpoint and quickly tiled the universe with them.
 We also found the plates of squares, triangles, as well as other configurations.